HOA Statements vs HOA Coupons

 - or if there has been a mistake made on their account.

-Statements show a running total and breakdown of charges to an owner while also serving as a reminder to send in their payment.
+HOA Statements show a running total and breakdown of charges to an owner while also serving as a reminder to send in their payment.

-Coupons put the onus on the homeowner to make timely payment, so often payments are missed.
+HOA Coupon Books put the onus on the homeowner to make timely payment, so often payments are missed.
 In 2019, people are busy and have their lives to lead and are not worrying about remembering their HOA payment.

 Seemingly small differences like this allow us to keep the community in good financial shape and keep the delinquency rate low.
 Because statements are issued monthly, are accurate, and convey the right information, they allow our homeowners to be confident in their account status and know where they stand.
 In the rare case of a mistake or error, they allow us to come to a positive resolution quickly.
 This works in everyone’s favor.
 Statements are delivered either via email or mail and we have found that revenue is more consistent and predictable.
 Statements, despite seeming like a small component of the HOA, work to inspire confidence in the community .
 They build up equity between homeowners, management, and the Board of directors.